alexirpan/alexirpan.github.io/_posts/2020-04-16-contact-tracing.markdown

 scared to use it, or something else, then given the current US response, I could see the worst forecasts of the Imperial College London report coming true: cycles of lockdown on, lockdown off, until a vaccine is ready.
-Their models are pessimistic, compared to other papers, but it could happen.
+Their models are pessimistic, compared to other models, but it could happen.
 And I will be
-really, really, really mad if it does, because it would have been entirely preventable.
+really, really, really mad if it does happen, because it will have been entirely preventable.

 *I originally posted this essay on Facebook, and got a lot of good feedback.